 - National Certification — Becoming nationally certified in trauma-focused cognitive behavioral therapy allows mental health practitioners to grow in their practice of the model and to become more trusted and accessible providers of the therapy.

 Introductory Trauma-Focused Cognitive Behavioral Therapy — August 2-4, 2023.
-Registration opens in Spring 2023.
+IN PERSON in Little Rock, AR.
+Registration open now in the ARBEST WebPortal.